samuelstevens/personal-website/projects/index.md

 author:
 - Sam Stevens
 keywords: [projects, experience, blog]
-abstract: A list of some projects that I work(ed) on.
+abstract: I work(ed) on many projects.
+These are the big ones that are the most finished.
 ---

 # Projects and Experiences